-- Departing South-West is the most reasonable choice, but think twice about whether or not you're going to start you roll before or after the bend in the runway.
-If you can't make the turn, you'll end up in the trees...
+- Departing South-West is the most reasonable choice, but think twice about whether or not you're going to start your roll before or after the bend in the runway.
+If you can't make the turn, you'll end up in the trees.

-- If you go more or less direct, you will at about 10nm out, be above a valley coming from Gibbon, flying Westbound. - You'll be more or less treated to this view → - Notice the bend in I-84 outside of Pendleton. - See if you can try to find the field. - The field itself is a straight forward farm-strip and not particularly exciting.
+- If you go direct, at about 10nm out, you'll be above a valley coming from Gibbon, flying Westbound. - You'll be more or less treated to this view → - Notice the bend in I-84 outside of Pendleton. - See if you can try to find the field. - The field itself is a straightforward farm-strip and not particularly exciting.
 There's simply not that many fields with the letter Q in it, as you can imagine.